 Superficial bursitis should be suspected in patients with swelling or signs of inflammation over bursae.
 Deep bursitis is suspected in patients with unexplained pain worsened by motion in a location compatible with bursitis.
 Usually, bursitis can be diagnosed clinically.
 Ultrasonography or MRI can help confirm the diagnosis when deep bursae are not readily accessible for inspection, palpation, or aspiration.
 These tests are done to confirm a suspected diagnosis or exclude other possibilities.
 These imaging techniques increase the accuracy of identifying the involved structures.

-If bursal swelling is particularly painful, red, or warm or if the olecranon or prepatellar bursa is affected, infection and crystal-induced disease should be excluded by bursal aspiration.
+If bursal swelling is particularly painful, red, or warm or if the olecranon or prepatellar bursa is affected, infection and crystal-induced disease Overview of Crystal-Induced Arthritides Arthritis can result from intra-articular deposition of crystals: Monosodium urate Calcium pyrophosphate dihydrate Basic calcium phosphate (apatite) Rarely, others such as calcium oxalate crystals read more should be excluded by bursal aspiration.
 After a local anesthetic is injected, fluid is withdrawn from the bursa using sterile techniques; analysis includes cell count, Gram stain and culture, and microscopic search for crystals.
-Gram stain, although helpful, may not be specific, and WBC counts in infected bursae are usually lower than those in septic joints.
-Urate crystals are easily seen with polarized light, but the apatite crystals typical of calcific tendinitis appear only as shiny chunks that are not birefringent.
-X-rays should be taken if bursitis is persistent or if calcification is suspected.
+Gram stain, although helpful if positive, may not be specific, and white blood cell counts in infected bursae are usually lower than those in septic joints.
+Urate crystals are easily seen with polarized light microscopy, but the apatite crystals typical of calcific tendinitis appear only as shiny chunks that are not birefringent.
+Cholesterol plate crystals can be seen in chronic rheumatoid bursitis.

 Acute bursitis should be distinguished from hemorrhage into a bursa, which should be considered particularly when a patient taking warfarin develops acute bursitis.
 Hemorrhagic bursitis can cause similar manifestations because blood is inflammatory.
-Fluid in traumatic bursitis is serosanguinous.
-Cellulitis can cause signs of inflammation but does not normally cause bursal effusion; cellulitis overlying the bursa is a relative contraindication to bursal puncture through the cellulitis, but if septic bursitis is strongly suspected, aspiration must occasionally be done.
+Fluid in traumatic bursitis is usually serosanguinous.
+Cellulitis Cellulitis Cellulitis is acute bacterial infection of the skin and subcutaneous tissue most often caused by streptococci or staphylococci.
+Symptoms and signs are pain, warmth, rapidly spreading erythema... read more can cause signs of inflammation but does not normally cause bursal effusion; cellulitis overlying the bursa is a relative contraindication to bursal puncture through the cellulitis, but if septic bursitis is strongly suspected, aspiration must be done.

-Acute nonseptic bursitis is treated with temporary rest or immobilization and high-dose NSAIDs and sometimes with other analgesics.
-Voluntary movement should be increased as pain subsides.
+Acute nonseptic bursitis is treated with temporary rest or immobilization and high-dose NSAIDs Nonopioid Analgesics Nonopioid and opioid analgesics are the main drugs used to treat pain.
+Antidepressants, antiseizure drugs, and other central nervous system (CNS)–active drugs may also be used for chronic or... read more and sometimes with other analgesics.
+Physical therapy and voluntary movement should be increased as pain subsides.
+This may accelerate restoration of range of motion.
 Pendulum exercises are helpful for the shoulder joint.

-If oral drugs and rest are inadequate, aspiration and intrabursal injection of depot corticosteroids 0.5 to 1 mL (eg, triamcinolone acetonide 40 mg/mL) are the treatment of choice.
+In one study, corticosteroid injections relieved short-term (< 6 weeks) pain more than placebo (in patients with concurrent adhesive capsulitis), but they showed no benefit long term (1 Treatment reference Bursitis is acute or chronic inflammation of a bursa.
+The cause is usually unknown, but trauma, repetitive or acute, may contribute, as may infection and crystal-induced disease.
+Symptoms include... read more ).
+Corticosteroid injection should be considered if the bursal effusion is recurrent, infection has been excluded, and oral drugs and rest are inadequate.
+Aspiration and intrabursal injection of depot corticosteroids 0.5 to 1 mL (eg, triamcinolone acetonide 40 mg/mL) is the treatment of choice.
 About 1 mL of local anesthetic (eg, 2% lidocaine) can be injected before the corticosteroid injection.
 The same needle is used; it is kept in place and the syringes are changed.
 Dose and volume of the corticosteroid may vary according to the size of the bursa.
-Infrequently, a flare-up occurs within several hours of injection of a depot corticosteroid; the flare-up is probably a synovitis in reaction to crystals in the injection.
-It usually lasts ≤ 24 h and responds to cold compresses plus analgesics.
+Infrequently, a flare-up occurs within several hours of injection of a depot corticosteroid; the flare-up is probably a synovitis in reaction to crystals in the injection or to needle disruption of calcium deposits.
+It usually lasts ≤ 24 hours and responds to cold compresses plus analgesics.
 Oral corticosteroids (eg, prednisone) can be used to treat the primary problem if a local injection is not feasible.

 Chronic bursitis is treated the same as acute bursitis, except that splinting and rest are less likely to help, and range-of-motion exercises are especially important.
 Rarely, the bursa needs to be excised.